 As well as forex, share and cryptocurrency CFDs, Pepperstone clients can trade commodities such as precious metals, soft commodities, energy products and indices from global stock exchanges.

 In particular, Pepperstone’s precious metal offering is excellent.
-As well as gold and silver against the USD, customers can also trade gold and silver crosses against the EUR, AUD, GBP and CHF.
+As well as gold and silver against the USD, customers can also trade gold and silver cross against the EUR, AUD, GBP and CHF.

 XTB offers impressive market access with over 1,500 financial instruments.
 Although XTB offers an extensive number of CFDs, the broker provides significantly fewer forex pairs compared to the best brokers.